-31.0 Warranty and Repair Information
+32.0 Warranty and Repair Information

-Digitrax gives a one year guarantee against manufacturing defects on DT300/R and DCS100.
+Digitrax gives a one year warranty against manufacturing defects on DT400/R and DCS100.
 These units are not user serviceable (opening the case voids your warranty).
-If a defect occurs, return the unit to us for service.
+If a defect occurs, return the unit to us with proof of date purchased for service.
 We will repair or replace these units at our discretion at no charge to you for one year from purchase date.
 This warranty excludes damage due to abuse, such as failure to properly protect against input over current with a fuse or circuit breaker or applying excessive input voltage to the unit.
 We will make any repair needed because of physical damage or electrical abuse at fair and reasonable rates.
+Proof of date of purchase is required for all warranty repairs.